 Our commercial insurance does not cover losses that may occur as a result of an event associated with the security situation in the Middle East.
 Although the Israeli government is currently committed to covering the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained, or if maintained, will be sufficient to compensate us fully for damages incurred.
 Any losses or damages incurred by us could have a material adverse effect on our business.
 Any armed conflicts or political instability in the region would likely negatively affect business conditions generally and could harm our results of operations.
-Further, in the past, the State of Israel and Israeli companies have been subjected to an economic boycott.
-Several countries still restrict business with the State of Israel and with Israeli companies.
-These restrictive laws and policies may have an adverse impact on our operating results, financial condition or the expansion of our business.

-Our operations may be disrupted as a result of the obligation of management or key personnel or consultants to perform military service.
+Our operations may be disrupted as a result of the obligation of management or key personnel to perform military service.

-Our male employees and consultants in Israel, including members of our senior management, may be obligated to perform one month, and in some cases longer periods, of annual military reserve duty until they reach the age of 45 (or older, for citizens who hold certain positions in the Israeli armed forces reserves).
-In this connection, we note that our chief executive officer, Yaron Daniely, is 37 years old.
-In the event of a military conflict, he and other of our key personnel or consultants may be called to active duty.
+Our male employees and consultants in Israel, including members of our senior management, may be obligated to perform one month, and in some cases longer periods, of annual military reserve duty until they reach the age of 45 (or older, for citizens who hold certain positions in the Israeli armed forces reserves), and, in the event of a military conflict, may be called to active duty.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists.
 It is possible that there will be similar large-scale military reserve duty call-ups in the future.
 Our operations could be disrupted by the absence of a significant number of our officers, directors, employees and consultants.
 Such disruption could materially adversely affect our business and operations.